 I’m an editor, too.
-Mashinka Firunts Hakopian’s The Institute of Other Intelligences was published by X Artists’ Books last year.
+Mashinka Firunts Hakopian’s The Institute of Other Intelligences was published by X Artists’ Books in 2022.
 The republication of Gene Oishi’s In Search of Hiroshi was released by Kaya Press in 2024.

 I work with the estate and archive of Matsumi “Mike” Kanemitsu.
 As a community organizer, I am embedded in a history of art and activism in Little Tokyo, Los Angeles.